When Nobody Knows What Is Wrong: The Long Road to a CIDP Diagnosis

 I began searching my symptoms online.

-Because I had previously been drinking quite heavily, the combination of weakness, numbness, and fatigue pointed me toward Liver cirrhosis.
+Because I had previously been drinking quite heavily, the combination of weakness, numbness, and fatigue pointed me toward liver cirrhosis.
 Search engines seemed confident.
 I became frightened in a very specific and completely inaccurate direction for several weeks before I had any professional neurological assessment.

+This is something worth saying clearly for anyone in a similar position.
 Searching neurological symptoms online without medical guidance is rarely helpful and can easily become misleading.
 The body does not present symptoms in neat categories, and search algorithms cannot interpret complexity or context.

 By April 2022 I visited my GP.
 Blood tests were ordered.
 When they came back normal I was referred to a neurologist.